mobingilabs/docs/README.md

 ## RBAC permissions

 The following are the list of permissions supported in RBAC management.
-RBAC management belongs to `rbac` namespace.
+RBAC permissions belongs to the `rbac` namespace.

 | Permission | Description |
 | :--- | :--- |